wdoyle42/hoddatasci/lessons/08-classification.md

 Notice how the content of the post has changed after dropping the stop words.

 Now we'll combine this data frame with a dataframe of words with [sentiment scores](https://en.wikipedia.org/wiki/Sentiment_analysis).
-Each word gets its own score, if the word is associated with a positive or negative sentiment.
+Each word gets its own score, if the word is associated with a positive or negative sentiment.In this analysis, non-sentiment words will be coded as 0.

 ``` r
 ## Merge with data frame of words and associated sentiment scores